How do I book you for my wedding?

 How much do you charge for a wedding?

-Wedding pricing is determined based on your wedding date and location.
+Wedding pricing is based on your wedding date and location.
 Off-peak discounts are available.
 Please contact me for a customized quote!

 What types of payment do you accept?